CoFH/cofh.github.io/docs/tf-hammers/index.md

 Hammers can be used to mine the same blocks [pickaxes](https://minecraft.gamepedia.com/Pickaxe) can mine.
 When a block is mined using a hammer, any blocks surrounding it in a 3x3 area will be mined as well if possible.
+This can be temporarily disabled by sneaking.

 Hammers use 1 durability for every individual block mined.

 ### Comparison
 {::options parse_block_html="true" /}